Documentation Index

 sudo modprobe can_dev

-# Configure CAN interface (example: 1M bitrate)
+# If interface is missing, configure CAN interface (example: 1M bitrate)

 sudo ip link set can0 type can bitrate 1000000